quangdai501/vocabulary-note-extension/README.md

 **Method 4: Manual Entry**
 1. Click the extension icon
+2. Open the full options page from the popup header
-2. Go to "Add Word" tab
+3. Go to "Add Word"
-3. Enter word, meaning, and example
+4. Enter word, meaning, and example
-4. Click "Auto-fetch from Dictionary" to get data automatically
+5. Click "Auto-fetch from Dictionary" to get data automatically
-5. Click "Add Word" to save
+6. Click "Add Word" to save

 ### Reviewing Words

 1. Click the extension icon
+2. Open the full options page from the popup header
-2. Go to "Today Review" tab
+3. Go to "Today Review"
-3. For each word:
+4. For each word:
    - Read the word, meaning, and example
    - Click the play button to hear pronunciation
    - Click "Open YouGlish" to see real-world usage
    - Rate your recall: **Hard**, **Good**, or **Easy**
-4. The system automatically schedules the next review
+5. The system automatically schedules the next review

 ### Managing Vocabulary

 1. Click the extension icon
-2. Go to "All Vocabulary" tab
+2. Use the vocabulary view in the popup, or open the full options page for management
 3. Use the search box to filter words
 4. Click the play button to hear pronunciation
 5. Click the delete button to remove words